University of California: Seaport

 UC San Diego's Scripps Institution of Oceanography owns a seaport, the Nimitz Marine Facility, which is just south of Shelter Island on Point Loma, San Diego.
 The port is used as an operating base for all of its oceanographic vessels and platforms.

 UC Extension

 For over a century, the university has operated a continuing education program for working adults and professionals.
-At present, UC Extension has enrolled over 700,000 students, (500,000 of which are unique) in over 3,000 courses, with approximately 100,000 students attending during 2022-2023.
-One of the reasons for its large size is that UC Extension is a approved and the dominant provider of education for WIOA and TAAP workers in California.
+At present, UC Extension has enrolled over 700,000 students, (500,000 of which are unique) in over 3,000 courses, with approximately 100,000 students attending during 2022–2023.
+One of the reasons for its large size is that UC Extension is an approved and the dominant provider of education for WIOA and TAAP workers in California.
 Also, the systemwide portion of UC Extension (directly controlled by the UC Office of the President) operates Continuing Education of the Bar under a joint venture agreement with the State Bar of California.